johnweldon/import/README.md

 Is a vanity url http service for `go import`.

-Right now it's hard coded to one repo, but this will be expanded to have configurable repos.
+Right now it's hard coded to a few repos, but this will be expanded to have configurable repos.